Questions and Inquiry: Speech Therapy Guide

 Understanding interrogative words: confusion between who/what, where/when.

-"Why" questions: the latest and most difficult (causality).
+"Why" questions: the latest and most difficult (cause).

 Subject-verb inversion: complex structure, often avoided.